 The Burkean is a British political blog and the home of social conservatism.
 We seek to offer the best arguments for socially conservative solutions to British society’s pressing problems, as well as supporting charities and social organisations – the “little platoons” – that seek solutions to our social ills independent of the state.

 As Burkean conservatives we believe that society, not politicians, offer the best chance of solving our country’s problems, and we hope to be a network for likeminded people who share our desire to nurture the British social organism.

 History of The Burkean

 The Burkean was originally conceived and launched in 2015 by Benjamin Mackenzie, former student at the University of Leicester.
-Within a few months Alex Illingworth, Classics student at the University of Oxford, became involved and both have been integral to the website ever since.
+It wasn’t long before Alex Illingworth, a Classics student from Oxford, became involved and the two have run the site ever since.
 The Burkean must also pay a huge debt of gratitude to former University of Warwick student James Holderness.
 James was never a traditional conservative but dedicated his time and effort to ensuring the site continued to grow.
-While James is no longer with us, we will never forget his contribution to our site and the articulate nature with which he wrote, often providing a stern challenge and counter-narrative that engaged and challenged our readers.
+While James no longer writes for us, we will never forget his contribution to our site and the articulate nature with which he wrote, often providing a stern challenge and counter-narrative that engaged and challenged our readers.

 What does The Burkean offer?

 Over the years we have become well aware of the constant difficulty in ensuring we produce top quality content on a regular basis.
 The vast majority of our contributors work full-time, therefore are only able to offer contributions in their spare time and on a voluntary basis.
 We are incredibly grateful to everyone who gives up their time to help the site continue to grow, but this has presented us with limitations.

 Our editorial team took the decision that it was far better for us to concentrate on quality.
 We have streamlined our work and removed those areas that we felt we could no longer commit to maintaining the high standard we’ve set ourselves.